FreddyYJ/RandomTSW/README.md

 * Currently Maven Jlink is not released.
 If Jlink plugin is released, I will update for withput JDK and JavaFX installation.

 # Changelog
+v0.11.1
+* Add new routes 'Isle of Wight (TSW2)'
+* Add new locomotive 'Isle of Wight Class 483' at Isle of Wight (TSW2)'

 v0.11.0
 * Add new routes 'Main-Spessart Bahn (TSW2)' and 'Rapid Transit (TSW2)'
 * Add new locomotives 'DB BR 185.2', 'DB BR 146.2', 'DB BR 766.2 DBpbzfa' and 'DB BR 143' at Schnellfahrstrecke Köln (TSW2)